Ben Rhodes (White House staffer)

 Benjamin J. Rhodes (born November 14, 1977) is an American writer, a political commentator, and a former Deputy National Security Advisor for Strategic Communications and Speechwriting under President Barack Obama.

-With Jake Sullivan, he is the co-chair of National Security Action, a political NGO.
-He contributes to NBC News and MSNBC regularly as a political commentator.
-He is also a Crooked Media contributor, and co-host of the foreign policy podcast Pod Save the World.
+With Jake Sullivan, Rhodes is the co-chair of National Security Action, a political NGO.
+He contributes regularly as a political commentator to NBC News and MS NOW.
+He is also a Crooked Media contributor, and a co-host of the foreign policy podcast Pod Save the World.

 Early life and education

-Rhodes was born on November 14, 1977, on the Upper East Side of Manhattan.
+Ben Rhodes was born on November 14, 1977 on the Upper East Side of Manhattan, New York.
 He is the son of an Episcopal father from Texas and a Jewish mother from New York.
-He attended the Collegiate School, graduating in 1996.
-Rhodes then attended Rice University, graduating Phi Beta Kappa in 2000 with majors in English and political science.
-He then moved back to New York, attending New York University and graduating in 2002 with an MFA in creative writing.
+He attended the Collegiate School in the Upper West Side, graduating in 1996.

+Rhodes attended Rice University in Houston, graduating Phi Beta Kappa in 2000 majoring in English and political science.
+Next, moved back to New York and graduating in 2002 with an MFA degree in creative writing from New York University in Manhattan.
 His brother, David Rhodes, is a former president of CBS News.